Are you ready to serve?

 Local Engagement and Mentorship

-- We’ll dig into the neighborhood and city in which you are located.
+- We’ll dig into the neighborhood and city in which you are located (Pittsburgh or Boston).
 Enjoy the life of the city.
 Study its contradictions.
 Envision possibilities.
 Know the place in order to serve it.

 - We’ll also connect you to people—clergy and laity, Orthodox young adults, nonprofit professionals, grassroots leaders, leaders from Orthodox ministries around the country, and everyday folks in your neighborhood.
 There are a cloud of witnesses surrounding you; we’ll help connect you to them.